Best Family Streaming Plan 2026

 Budget family ($28/month): Netflix Standard ($17.99) + Disney+ with ads ($9.99).
 Covers 80% of family needs from preschool through teens.
 Add PBS Kids (free) for ad-free preschool content.

 Mid-range family ($45/month): Netflix Standard ($17.99) + Disney+ ad-free ($18.99) + Amazon Prime ($14.99 including shipping).
 Adds depth with Prime Video originals, Freevee content, and shipping benefits.
-Apple TV+ ($12.99) can substitute for Amazon if you're in the Apple ecosystem.
+Apple TV+ ($12.99) can substitute for Amazon if your household runs on Apple devices.

 Premium family ($75/month): Netflix Premium ($24.99, 4 screens) + Disney+ Premium ($19.00, 4 screens) + Amazon Prime ($14.99) + Max ad-free ($18.49 for Studio Ghibli).
 All 4K, ad-free, maximum simultaneous streams.